Kerala-Blockchain-Academy/aethersight/README.md

 3. **Search** - Enter any block number in the search field to jump to that block
 4. **Interaction** -
    - Hover over nodes to see wallet addresses
-   - Click nodes for detailed address information
-   - Drag nodes to reposition them
    - Use mouse wheel to zoom in/out
-   - Click and drag background to pan

 ## Project Structure